igorw/weblog/_posts/2012-12-13-sexpr-forms.md

 function applications.
 The objective is to add support for different types of sexprs.

-In LISP lingo, a *form* is an object that can be evaluated.
+In Lisp lingo, a *form* is an object that can be evaluated.
 Based on the current state of the AST, there are four different types of forms that it can model:

 * **List:** The list form represents a function application.
 Its elements are